-(2) The CEO is to ensure that all ‘disclosure of gifts’ forms completed by candidates and received by the CEO are placed on the electoral gift register —
+(2) The CEO is to ensure that all ‘disclosure of gifts’ forms completed by candidates and donors and received by the CEO are placed on the electoral gift register —

 (a) upon receipt by the CEO; and

-(b) in a manner that clearly identifies and distinguishes the candidates.
+(b) in a manner that clearly identifies and distinguishes the forms relating to each candidate.

-(3) When the period under regulation 30C has concluded in relation to any election, the CEO is to remove any ‘disclosure of gifts’ forms completed by an unsuccessful candidate from the electoral gift register, and retain those forms separately for a period of at least 2 years.
+(3) When the period under regulation 30C has concluded in relation to any election, the CEO is to remove any ‘disclosure of gifts’ forms relating to an unsuccessful candidate from the electoral gift register, and retain those forms separately for a period of at least 2 years.

-(4) When a successful candidate completes the term of office resulting from an election, the CEO is to remove any ‘disclosure of gifts’ forms completed by that person for that election from the electoral gift register, and retain those forms separately for a period of at least 2 years.
+(4) When a successful candidate completes the term of office resulting from an election, the CEO is to remove any ‘disclosure of gifts’ forms relating to that person for that election from the electoral gift register, and retain those forms separately for a period of at least 2 years.

 [Regulation 30G inserted as 30H in Gazette 20 Nov 1998 p.
 6276; renumbered as 30G in Gazette 22 Dec 1998 p.
-6869.]
+6869; 14 Aug 2009 p.
+3219.]

 30H.
 Public to have access to electoral gift register